sbresnahan/scAmbi/README.md

 ## Citation

 If you use scAmbi, please cite this repository and the tools it builds upon (e.g., Salmon/Alevin, edgeR).
-A formal CITATION file can be added once a preprint is available.
+A formal citation will be added once a preprint is available.